 Recommended Power Options for Nextbase Dash Cams

 Nextbase dash cams offer various power options to suit different vehicle setups, including alternatives to traditional 12V cigarette lighter sockets.
-Below, we outline the recommended methods for powering your dash cam, including hardwire solutions, USB-C port considerations, and specific details for rear cameras.
+Ensuring the correct power source is used is essential to avoid issues such as power cycling or corrupted recordings.
+Below, we outline the recommended methods for powering your dash cam, including hardwire solutions and USB-C port considerations.

 Hardwire Solutions

 For vehicles without a 12V cigarette lighter socket, hardwire kits provide a reliable and stable power source.
 These kits are designed to connect directly to your vehicle’s electrical system, ensuring consistent power and enabling features like Parking Mode.
-Two main options are available: Additionally, the OBD hardwire kit is a plug-and-play solution that connects to the vehicle’s OBD port, making it simpler to install compared to traditional hardwire kits.
-However, it is not compatible with all models, such as the 422GW, which requires the traditional hardwire kit or the standard 12V power method.
+For Parking Mode functionality, ensure the hardwire kit is connected to a permanent live fuse, as this provides the necessary continuous power.
+Additionally, the OBD hardwire kit is a plug-and-play solution that connects to the vehicle’s OBD port, making it simpler to install compared to traditional hardwire kits.

 USB-C Port Considerations

 While it is technically possible to power some Nextbase dash cams, such as the 622GW, via a vehicle’s USB-C port, this method is not recommended.
-Using a USB-C port can result in unstable power, leading to issues like power cycling or corrupted recordings.
-Additionally, USB-C ports may not support advanced features like Parking Mode.
+Similarly, generic USB ports or phone charger outlets in vehicles often provide unstable voltage or insufficient current, leading to issues like power cycling, corrupted recordings, or failure to support features like Parking Mode.
+Additionally, the USB port on the top of the camera is designed for indoor use, such as setup or firmware updates, and should not be used for in-vehicle power.
 For reliable operation, it is best to use one of the hardwire solutions mentioned above.

 Rear Camera Power Requirements